nauvalism/SANITY_PROJECT_ORBIT/README.md

 # PORTFOLIO PROJECT ORBIT

+ The build of this project is available on : https://itsnauornever.itch.io/orbit-in-a-bit

  Project for portfolio created by contributing not more than 1 - 2 hours per day.
 It's a hypercasual 1-input game where you have to rescue astronauts trapped in an orbit of a planet avoiding it's obstacle.

  **Be aware that this is a portfolio project, actual production project requires server-side script for writing or (sometimes) reading data from cloud database to ensure data safety and cheat prevention**